 Ingredients (for 24-26 people)

-• 500 g of assorted dried fruit, to taste (dates, raisins, prunes, dried apricots, etc.)
+• 500 g assorted dried fruits, to taste (dates, raisins, prunes, dried apricots, etc)

 • Zest of half a lemon